BackPlay: Head-Only Look-Back Self-Correction for Diffusion Language Models: Training Details on LLaDA 8B

 \subsection{Supervised Finetuning (SFT)}

-our SFT for LLaDA 8B Base basically follows the method proposed in LLaDA \citep{nie2025large}.
-We set the maximum length to be 1024 and use the special token ``End-of-Sentence''([EoS]) to pad all the data to be the maximum length.
+Our SFT procedure for LLaDA 8B Base follows \citet{nie2025large}.
+We set the maximum sequence length to 1024 and pad all sequences to this length using the end-of-sequence token [EoS].

-In LLaDA \citep{nie2025large}, these padding [EoS] tokens are treated as normal tokens, which means that they will be also randomly masked with the same probability as tokens in the response.
-However, if the majority data are much shorter than the max length, there will be too many [EoS] tokens in the final padded data, and the model learn to predit [EoS] with a high probability.
-The result is that the model will tend to end the response early even though the response is not completed.
-We note that LLaDA \citep{nie2025large} also report this issue for their finetuned instruct model in their github.
+In LLaDA \citep{nie2025large}, padding [EoS] tokens are treated as normal tokens and randomly masked with the same probability as response tokens.
+However, when most training sequences are much shorter than the maximum length, the abundance of [EoS] tokens causes the model to predict [EoS] with high probability, leading to premature termination of generation.
+This issue is also noted in the LLaDA codebase.

-To address this issue, we make a small but effective modification during the SFT stage.
-We still treat the first 16 [EoS] tokens as normal tokens, which means these tokens may still be masked.
-For the other [EoS] padding tokens, we just keep them to be unmasked.
-This method will effectively constrain the number of [EoS] tokens that need to be predicted in the SFT data.
-We found that this method effectively address the issue that the model tends to predict [EoS] token and end the response.
+To address this, we apply a simple modification during SFT: the first 16 [EoS] tokens after the response are treated as normal tokens and may be masked, while all remaining [EoS] padding tokens are kept unmasked.
+This effectively limits the number of [EoS] tokens the model must predict and resolves the early-termination issue.